Category: Uncategorised

 EVENTS | Imperial Fungal Science Network

-Sat 6 & Sun 7 June (12-6pm): the Network is hosting a public engagement activity at ** The Great Exhibition Road Festival ** (free event); visit us at our ‘UNDERGROUND FUNGAL NETWORKS‘ stand for the drawing wall activity; find our stand (plus many more featuring fungal science) in the Underground Adventure Zone in Prince’s Gardens, London SW7
+Sat 6 & Sun 7 June (12-6pm): the Network is hosting a public engagement activity at ** The Great Exhibition Road Festival ** (FREE event; walk-in); visit us at our ‘UNDERGROUND FUNGAL NETWORKS‘ stand for the drawing wall activity plus mini-library of fungal picture books; find our stand (plus many more featuring fungal science) in the Underground Adventure Zone in Prince’s Gardens, London SW7

 Thurs 18 June, 12noon: